helencarey/startAssets/README.md

 preview page for background-image graphics: https://helencarey.github.io/startAssets/

-svg models are in docs/
+svg models are in docs/SVGModels/
+(there's only 1 for this round)

 ## inline svg: